amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

 ````````

 The Alquimia chemistry process kernel only requires the *Engine* and *Engine Input File*
-entries, but will also accept and respect the value given for *max timestep (s)*.
+entries, but will also accept and respect the value given for *max time step (s)*.
 Most details are provided in the trimmed PFloTran file *1d-tritium-trim.in*.

 * `"minerals`" [Array(string)] is the list of mineral names.